Archive for the ‘parallel programming’ Category

 I, for one, am very excited and can’t wait to get my hands on one!
 Thoughts, comments and links gratefully received!

-I’ve been playing with AVX vectorisation on Sandy Bridge CPUs off and on for a while now and thought that I’d write up a little of what I’ve discovered.
-The basic idea of vectorisation is that each core in a modern CPU can operate on multiple values (i.e. a vector) simultaneously per instruction cycle.
+I’ve been playing with AVX vectorisation on modern CPUs off and on for a while now and thought that I’d write up a little of what I’ve discovered.
+The basic idea of vectorisation is that each processor core in a modern CPU can operate on multiple values (i.e. a vector) simultaneously per instruction cycle.

-Sandy bridge (and the newer Ivy Bridge) processors have 256bit wide vector units which means that each CORE can perform certain operations on up to eight 32-bit floats or four 64-bit doubles per clock cycle.
-So, on a quad core you have 4 vector units (one per core) and could operate on up to 16 doubles or 32 floats per clock cycle.
+Modern processors have 256bit wide vector units which means that each CORE can perform up to 16 double precision or 32 single precision floating point operations (FLOPS) per clock cycle.
+So, on a quad core CPU that’s typically found in a decent laptop you have 4 vector units (one per core) and could perform up to 64 double precision FLOPS per cycle.
+The Intel Xeon Phi accelerator unit has even wider vector units — 512bit!

-This all sounds great so how does a programmer actually make use of this neat hardware trick?
+This all sounds great but how does a programmer actually make use of this neat hardware trick?
 There are many routes:-

 Intrinsics